 With more than 1,500 miles of coastline, the Bay State boasts a variety of beaches, trails, shipyards, and shoreline spaces where you can fish, surf, sail, kayak, swim, picnic, whale watch, or just watch the world go by while feeling an ocean breeze.
-So leave the online "surfing" for the colder months and get out there and take advantage of the "bay" in Bay State.
+So leave the online "surfing" for the colder months and get out there and explore!

 Public Access Places for All!